rickstaa/CCDAT/README.md

+This repository contains the *Conditional game data analyse tool (CGDAT)*.
+I created this tool for a friedn of mine to help him with the soccer game data analysis.

 # Licence
 This tool is licenced under the GPL open source licence.
 You are therfore free use the source code in any way provided that you the original copyright statements.